-The Ombudsman has published a guidance note about offsetting which can be found here.
+The Ombudsman has published a guidance note about offsetting which can be found online Remedies: Offsetting and the Ombudsman's approach - Housing Ombudsman (housing-ombudsman.org.uk).

 Some complex complaints can take longer to fully resolve, particularly when works need to be scheduled.
 Is it okay to keep these complaints open to ensure agreed actions are competed?